danizenarosa/Model-for-Avian-Taxonomical-Family-Prediction/README.md

 Methods:

 In this investigation, we will be using the columns; beak length, beak width, beak depth, tarsus length, wing length, kipps distance, hand-wing index, tail length, mass as the dimensions of the bird to classify the family that the invdividual belongs in.
-We will peform cross-validation to evaluate the performance of the model and to identify the k nearest neighbors value that best reflects the whole dataset.
-One way that we will visualize the results is through a set of plots that contain
+We will perform cross-validation to evaluate the performance of the model and to identify the k nearest neighbors value that best reflects the whole dataset.
+One way that we will visualize the results is through a set of plots that contain specific characterstics and their resulting families, for example, beak length vs family.